jacky10113/DAEAR_DETR/README.md

 `python tools/convert_json_to_txt.py`
 ### 4.3
 Copy the txt format data generated in the test_out/eval_caltech/ directory to eval_caltech/CocoEvalResults/ directory
-Execute the following code to calculate LAMR and draw the corresponding curves
+Execute the following matlab code to calculate LAMR and draw the corresponding curves
 `dbEval(1,'(a)'); `

 ## 5.Download links of  trained models and prediction  on Caltech Pedestrian Dataset(interval 30)